 They breathe through the pneumostome, which is the external opening of the lung on the right side of the body in most slugs, and the left in just a few.
-It can be clearly seen below left, and in the drawing on the left.
+It can be clearly seen in the photographs below, and in the drawing above.

 The keel, when present, is a raised edge on the midline of the body.

 The mantle is a flap of skin and tissue covering part of the body, and enclosing the lung.

-Mucus slime is exuded by the foot and the body.
+Mucus and slime is exuded by the foot and the body.
 The two may differ in colour and consistency.

 Slugs have 2 pairs of tentacles; the upper pair have eye spots at the tip.